Wheelchair Accessible Bus Routes

 Service 21, after the intake of 10 new WABs, had a fleet size of 23 buses.
 This ensured that PIWs could board a WAB every one or two buses of waiting.
 All PIWs were also entitled to free travel until the end of July that year.

-In addition to the Volvo B9TL, SBS Transit also ordered 1100 low-entry Scania K230UBs buses to replace their ageing buses following a successful trial.
-The Euro IV batch featured two wheelchair bays, while the later Euro V batch had just one, replacing one wheelchair berth with three side-facing seats.
+In addition to the Volvo B9TL, SBS Transit also ordered 1100 low-entry Scania K230UB buses to replace their ageing buses.
+The Euro IV batch (501 buses) featured two wheelchair bays, while the later Euro V batch (600 buses) had just one wheelchair bay, with three side-facing seats in place of a second wheelchair bay.

 SMRT Buses WAB OC500LE